ggustin93/ghostly-plus-dashboard/memory-bank/systemPatterns.md

     -   Manages authentication through Supabase client, which is configured via environment variables (`VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`) to target appropriate Supabase instances (e.g., Supabase Cloud for development, self-hosted for production).
     -   **Will display detailed sEMG-derived metrics (activation, fatigue, force/mass estimations), game engagement/adherence reports (WP2.3, WP2.5), DDA-related data (WP2.4, WP2.5), and comprehensive clinical assessment data.**
 -   **WP3: Service Layer (Backend API)**: FastAPI (Python), Pydantic, SQLAlchemy.
 Handles business logic, secure data processing, C3D handling (parsing, storing C3D file path), **calculation and processing of sEMG-derived metrics (activation, fatigue, force/mass estimations as per WP2.3)**, game statistic aggregation, DDA parameter logging, JWT verification.
 Interacts with the database structured as per `docs/00_PROJECT_DEFINITION/database_schema_simplified_research.md`.
 -   **WP4: Data Infrastructure**: Self-hosted Supabase on VUB Private VM (PostgreSQL for structured data based on `docs/00_PROJECT_DEFINITION/database_schema_simplified_research.md`, Supabase Storage for files like C3D and reports).
+This self-hosted instance is the **primary target for production deployment** for the GHOSTLY+ Dashboard's operational data.
+Features RLS and encryption.
+    -   **Broader Data Ecosystem (as per `data_management_plan.md`):** The `data_management_plan.md` outlines a comprehensive data management strategy.
+While Supabase serves the immediate operational needs of the dashboard and game, other systems are designated for specific roles:
+        -   **REDCap:** Used for collecting and managing certain research data, potentially serving as the eCRF and for long-term storage of clinical trial master data/archive.
+        -   **Pixiu:** VUB's secure data management system for organizing, processing, and long-term archiving of research data (especially pseudonymized and anonymized datasets).
+        -   **VUB SharePoint:** Used for storing research documents, protocols, administrative files, and study-related materials.
+        -   The GHOSTLY+ Dashboard and backend services must facilitate data export or integration pathways to support these systems as required by the DMP.
-This self-hosted instance is the **primary target for production deployment**.
-Features RLS and encryption. **Database will store raw EMG data references (C3D paths), processed sEMG metrics (e.g., `EMGCalculatedMetric` table), game statistics (e.g., `GamePlayStatistic` table), DDA parameters (e.g., in `GameSession` table), clinical assessments (e.g., `ClinicalAssessment`, `ClinicalOutcomeMeasure` tables), patient/user/session management data, and other data as specified in WP2 and the UI/UX specifications.**
+    -   **Database will store raw EMG data references (C3D paths), processed sEMG metrics (e.g., `EMGCalculatedMetric` table), game statistics (e.g., `GamePlayStatistic` table), DDA parameters (e.g., in `GameSession` table), clinical assessments (e.g., `ClinicalAssessment`, `ClinicalOutcomeMeasure` tables), patient/user/session management data, and other data as specified in WP2 and the UI/UX specifications.**
--   **WP5: Security and Compliance**: Focus on pseudonymization (SHA-256), encryption (Fernet), GDPR, role-based access control (RBAC), Row-Level Security (RLS), audit logs, OWASP Top 10 protections.
-Uses Supabase Auth for authentication (JWTs) with optional 2FA/MFA.
+-   **WP5: Security and Compliance**: Focus on pseudonymization (SHA-256 as per `data_management_plan.md`), encryption (Fernet), GDPR, role-based access control (RBAC), Row-Level Security (RLS), audit logs, OWASP Top 10 protections.
+Uses Supabase Auth for authentication (JWTs) with optional 2FA/MFA. **Crucially, all practices must align with the `data_management_plan.md`, including:**
+    -   Adherence to ethical approvals from FAGG and hospital ethics committees (UZ Brussel, UZ Leuven, UZ Antwerpen).
+    -   Management of informed consent.
+    -   Compliance with VUB privacy registers.
+    -   Respecting terms of the collaboration agreement regarding data ownership, use, and sharing.
+    -   Implementing data retention and sharing policies as specified in the DMP.
 -   **WP6: Deployment and Operations**: Docker & Docker Compose for containerization, Nginx for reverse proxy in production.
 Deployment on VUB private VM.

 Refer to the architecture diagram in [docs/prd.md](mdc:docs/prd.md) (Section 4.8) and security diagrams in [docs/security.md](mdc:docs/security.md).